 NF Midwest Funds NF2 Grant to MGH Researcher

-NF Midwest, in collaboration with NF Northeast, has awarded Dr. Vijaya Ramesh from Massachusetts General Hospital, a grant for research in neurofibromatosis type 2 to test the combination of Brigatinib with an mTORC1/mTORC2 inhibitor in meningioma and schwannoma cell systems.
-This study directly stems from the very encouraging large amount of data generated by the Synodos for NF2 consortium of which Dr. Ramesh was an integral part.
+NF Midwest, in collaboration with NF Northeast, has awarded Dr. Vijaya Ramesh from Massachusetts General Hospital, a grant for research in neurofibromatosis type 2 to test the combination of a novel drug with an mTORC1/mTORC2 inhibitor in meningioma and schwannoma cell systems.
+This study directly stems from the very encouraging large amount of data generated by Synodos for NF2 consortium of which Dr. Ramesh was an integral part.

 Neurofibromatosis type 2 is a disorder characterized by the growth of noncancerous tumors in the nervous system.
 The most common tumors associated with neurofibromatosis type 2 are vestibular schwannomas and meningioma.
 It affects approximately 1 in 25,000 people worldwide.